Hendalf-DEV/SLIDEscape/README.md

 # SLIDEscape

-SLIDEscape is simple and modern escape menu for Garry's Mod communities
+SLIDEscape is simple and pretty escape menu for Garry's Mod communities

 ## Installation